top of page

 • Audit risk and compliance exposure

-Payers use POS codes to verify that the service billed aligns with the clinical setting.
-If the code does not match the service, claims can be denied, reduced, or flagged.
-(MBW RCM)
+Payers use POS codes to verify that the service billed aligns with the clinical setting in documentation.

 Where POS Codes Are Used